abhsarma/milliways/README.md

 npm run compile
 ```

+This will create a `template.html` file, which will work as a standalone HTML document.

+### Troubleshooting

 To compile, we make use of the inliner npm library.
 However, inliner does not support `defer` scripts.
 So in the `public/index.html` file, move:

 ```